9 Spices and Seasonings You Never Knew You Needed Until Now

 Sumac often crops up in Middle Eastern cuisine.
 Its tangy, citrusy flavor makes it perfect for adding a pop of tartness to a marinade, rub, or as a simple solo seasoning like in these delicious Armenian-style “pizzas.”
 But it’s popular in spices blends too; sumac is an essential part of za’atar, a traditional Middle Eastern spice blend.

 This tasty little spice isn’t hot the way chili peppers are.
-Instead, Szechuan pepper makes your mouth tingle and get your taste buds ready for spice, which is why they’re often paired with peppers in dishes, like in this fantastic Szechuan shrimp salad.
+Instead, Szechuan pepper makes your mouth tingle and get your taste buds ready for spice, which is why they’re often paired with peppers in dishes.

 This earthy, aromatic spice often appears in Tex-Mex, Mexican, and Indian cuisine.
 Cumin has a warm, nutty quality that plays so well with these cuisines.
 Add an extra sprinkle to these make-ahead Mexican favorites.